Corey Lewandowski to Newsmax: 'People Are Tired Of' Politicized Justice

 "We know there has always been two sets of separate rules," Lewandowski added.
 "If you're a conservative, they go after you.
 If you're Joe Biden, Hunter Biden, if you're Andy McCabe, if you're James Comey, if you're the lovers [FBI agent Peter] Strzok or [FBI lawyer Lisa] Page – and they know you committed a crime, they know you perjured yourself either under oath or in front of Congress – they say, 'we don't have enough evidence.'"

-And, worse still, leftist seeking to handcuff police instead of violent criminals, riots, and looters are hypocrites using taxpayer dollars for their own personal security in the violent cities they lead.
+And, worse still, leftists seeking to handcuff police instead of violent criminals, rioters, and looters are hypocrites using taxpayer dollars for their own personal security in the violent cities they lead.

 "But what do they do?
 They surround themselves with men and women who carry guns and badges so they can 'do as I say, but not as I do,'" Lewandowski said.